How to make saltwater for aquarium fish at home?

 Mixing tank – Image by DaddyFish

-The ideal temperature for this purpose would be between 75 and 78 °F (between 23.8 and 25.5 °C).
-Higher temperatures will only increase the risk of precipitation forming.
+The ideal temperature for salt to completely dissolve into saltwater is between 75 and 78°F (between 23.8 and 25.5 °C); anything higher and you risk precipitation forming.

 3. Add a sea salt mix into the water and stir